 This printer is part of the HP OfficeJet Pro 8020e series of all-in-ones, which includes many variants.
 All variants are identical in feature and performance; the model number only changes depending on the region, retailer, and the printer's color.
-You can see more details in the Differences Between Variants section below.
+You can see more details in the Differences Between Variants section.

 The HP OfficeJet Pro 8025e is good for family use.
-It has wide connectivity options, so it's easy for everyone in the household to access.
+It has a wide variety of connectivity options, so it's easy for everyone in the household to access.
 Printed documents look very sharp, and photos look very detailed, albeit grainy.
 Its ink cartridges don't last very long, but thankfully, they're relatively cheap, so your maintenance cost won't rise too quickly if you print a lot.
-The scanner has an automatic feeder and produces good-quality scans, but it has a hard time capturing very fine details, which isn't ideal if you're looking to digitize photos.
+The scanner produces good-quality scans, making it suitable for digitizing photos.

 The HP OfficeJet Pro 8025e is decent for small or home offices.
 It produces high-quality documents; however, it's slow, as it only prints ten black or six color pages per minute.
 It also requires a fair amount of maintenance because the ink cartridges run out fairly quickly.
-As for the scanner, it has an automatic feeder, but it's slow and doesn't support duplex scanning.
+As for the scanner, it has an automatic feeder, but it's slow to process sheets and doesn't support duplex scanning.

 The HP OfficeJet Pro 8025e is good for students.
 It produces sharp-looking documents, and its low cost-per-print for black and color documents means it's easy on the wallet.
 It has a flatbed scanner and an automatic document feeder to make it easy to scan textbook pages and handwritten notes.
 Additionally, it offers a variety of wireless connection options, including Wi-Fi, USB, and Ethernet.
 Unfortunately, it's slow at printing documents, so it isn't the best option for printing last-minute assignments.

-The HP OfficeJet Pro 8025e is decent for printing black-and-white documents.
+The HP 8025e is decent for printing black-and-white documents.
 It feels well-built and provides easy access to paper jams and ink cartridges for maintenance.
 It produces very sharp documents; however, it prints slowly at only ten pages per minute, and its black ink cartridge runs out quickly.

-The HP OfficeJet Pro 8025e is good for photo printing.
+The HP 8025e is good for photo printing.
 Its cost-per-print is very low for photos, so you don't have to worry about your maintenance cost rising too quickly if you print a lot.
 It produces very fine details in photos, but due to its limited color range, the pictures look slightly muted.
 Photos also look very grainy.

 We tested the HP OfficeJet Pro 8025e, a newer version of the HP OfficeJet Pro 8025.
 It's the same printer as the 8025; however, it comes with six months of ink through HP+, HP's ink subscription service.
 There are many variants in the HP OfficeJet 8020e series.
 All variants are identical; the model number only changes depending on the region, retailer, and color of the printer.
 This printer is available in three color schemes: Basalt (gray), Oasis, and Coral.